How to Become a Successful English Teacher

 What?!

-My Master’s degree and fifteen years of teaching experience are insulted.
-My years studying two other foreign languages to keep my grammar sharp were insulted.
-I thought of the time I invested in my professional development through SABES, teaching skills books, conferences, and various other professional development organizations, and I just stared at this post in horror.
+This posts insults my Master’s degree and fifteen years of teaching experience.
+It insults my years studying two other foreign languages to keep my grammar sharp.
+I thought of the time I invested in my professional development through SABES, teaching skills books, conferences, and various other professional development organizations.
+Then, I just stared at this post in horror.

 What even is this nonsense?